-- Listening to the teacher read aloud with a good pace and using the correct intonation and expression. - Shared reading with a partner. - Class discussions and talk partner work. - Recording in books focusing on one or two reading domains.
+- Listening to the teacher read aloud with a good pace and using the correct intonation and expression. - Choral reading (reading a passage aloud together) - Echo reading (Repeating the teachers reading using the same expression and intonation)

+- Shared reading with a partner.

+- Class discussions and talk partner work.

+- Recording in books focusing on the reading domains.